steven-buytaert/snippets/umem/Readme.md

 threads to only use the slow release; that means that all chunks should again coalesce into the single starting chunk.

-TODO: realloc like implementation

-TODO: reduce contention by not always starting with the same chunk.
+TODO: reduce contention by not always starting with the start chunk.